ekamanelly/myPeople/README.md

 # myPeope
 # web app with MongoDB NodeExpresss and Ejs templating System.
-# you know my fundness for MaterializeCss alread...
+# you know my excitment for MaterializeCss already...

 # =============.